PavanRangani/docs/docs/prd/legal-entities/portfolio.md

 ### System Rule
 - Each entity will have its own Portfolio.
 - Can be assigned only when entity or `Clarius Team` has ASA details.
-- Can't be added when entity has no IPS.
+- Can be added only when entity has IPS.
 (Current or Draft).
-- Grouped Entities section shows all entities where such entity is added as an Owner or Beneficiary.
+- Grouped Entities section shows all active entities where such entity is added as an Owner or Beneficiary.
+- For Entity having service team
+    - When entity doesn't have Investment role but its household has Investment role, system will auto pull Investment role from the Household.
+    - When household team doesn't have Investment role, system won't allow to add Portfolio.

 ### UX Rule
 - When entity has no IPS, shows error message in the `Portfolio`.
 [See this](52)
 - If entity has draft IPS, shows `Draft` word in bracket of `Date of IPS`.
+- When the system auto pulls the Investment roles from Household team, the system shows the proper hint message.
+- When the household team doesn't have Investment role, system shows proper error message.
 - Grouped Entities
     - Applicable only when `Portfolio` is Yes.
     - It is a checkbox field.
 User can select more than one value.